By Post FIS, 1 Reading Lane, E8 1GQ

-If you are unhappy about a decision made by the Local Authority / Hackney Learning Trust you should try to talk to a senior member of the team to see if they can help resolve the concern.
+If you are unhappy about a decision made by the Local Authority / Hackney Learning Trust you should try to talk to your plan coordinator and if that does not resolve the problem a senior member of the EHC Planning Team to see if they can help resolve the concern.

 If this is not effective there is also a mediation service who can help try to resolve your concerns.

 If this does not help resolve your concern the next stage of resolution may be through going to a SEND tribunal panel.

 A SEND tribunal is a legal process where you can get a decision you don’t agree with heard by an independent panel at a higher level.